 Psychotic depression is a severe depression with psychotic features (i.e. delusions and/or hallucinations).
-Uncertainty surrounds the most effective drug treatment for psychotic depression: with an antidepressant alone, with an antipsychotic alone or with the combination of an antidepressant plus an antipsychotic.
+Uncertainty surrounds the most effective drug treatment for psychotic depression: an antidepressant alone, an antipsychotic alone, or the combination of an antidepressant plus an antipsychotic.

 The aim of this review is to compare the efficacy of the various forms of drug treatment that have been used to treat psychotic depression.
-We did this by analysing all randomised controlled trials (RCTs) that investigated drug treatments for psychotic depression.
-We searched for these trials in a wide-ranging way.
-The search identified 3659 studies, but in the end, we found only 12 RCTs that met our inclusion criteria.
+We did this by analysing all randomised controlled trials (RCTs).
+Twelve RCTs met our inclusion criteria.
 These trials involved a total of 929 people.

-Psychotic depression is heavily understudied, limiting confidence in the conclusions drawn.
+Psychotic depression is heavily under-studied, limiting confidence in the conclusions drawn.
 Some evidence indicates that combination therapy with an antidepressant plus an antipsychotic is more effective than either treatment alone or placebo.
 Evidence is limited for treatment with an antidepressant alone or with an antipsychotic alone.
 Evidence for efficacy of mifepristone is lacking.

 Evidence is limited regarding the most effective pharmacological treatment for psychotic depression: monotherapy with an antidepressant, monotherapy with an antipsychotic, another treatment (e.g. mifepristone), or combination of an antidepressant plus an antipsychotic.
-This is an update of a review first published in 2005 and last updated in 2009.
+This is an update of a review first published in 2005 and last updated in 2015.

-1. To compare the clinical efficacy of pharmacological treatments for patients with an acute psychotic depression: antidepressant monotherapy, antipsychotic monotherapy and the combination of an antidepressant plus an antipsychotic, compared with each other and/or with placebo.
+1. To compare the clinical efficacy of pharmacological treatments for patients with an acute psychotic depression: antidepressant monotherapy, antipsychotic monotherapy, mifepristone monotherapy, and the combination of an antidepressant plus an antipsychotic versus placebo and/or each other.

 2. To assess whether differences in response to treatment in the current episode are related to non-response to prior treatment.

-A search of the Cochrane Central Register of Controlled Trials and the Cochrane Depression, Anxiety and Neurosis Group Register (CCDANCTR) was carried out (to 12 April 2013).
-These registers include reports of randomised controlled trials from the following bibliographic databases: EMBASE (1970-), MEDLINE (1950-) and PsycINFO (1960-) was conducted on 21 February 2020.
-Reference lists of all studies and related reviews were screened and key authors contacted.
+A search of the Cochrane Central Register of Controlled Trials (CENTRAL), in the Cochrane Library; the Cochrane Common Mental Disorders Controlled Trials Register (CCMDCTR); Ovid MEDLINE (1950-); Embase (1974-); and PsycINFO (1960-) was conducted on 21 February 2020.
+Reference lists of all included studies and related reviews were screened and key study authors contacted.

 All randomised controlled trials (RCTs) that included participants with acute major depression with psychotic features, as well as RCTs consisting of participants with acute major depression with or without psychotic features, that reported separately on the subgroup of participants with psychotic features.

-The search identified 3659 abstracts, but only 12 RCTs with a total of 929 participants could be included in the review.
+The search identified 3947 abstracts, but only 12 RCTs with a total of 929 participants could be included in the review.
 Because of clinical heterogeneity, few meta-analyses were possible.
-The main outcome was reduction of severity (response) of depression, not of psychosis.
+The main outcome was reduction in severity (response) of depression, not of psychosis.

-Risk of bias is considerable: there were differences between studies with regard to diagnosis, uncertainties around randomisation and allocation concealment, differences in treatment interventions (pharmacological differences between the various antidepressants and antipsychotics) and different outcome criteria.
+Risk of bias is considerable: we noted differences between studies with regards to diagnosis, uncertainties around randomisation and allocation concealment, treatment interventions (pharmacological differences between various antidepressants and antipsychotics), and outcome criteria.